tkhq/docs/docs/solutions/embedded-wallets/account-abstraction.md

 By combining Turnkey with ZeroDev you can create AA wallets with powerful functionalities such as sponsoring gas, batching transactions, and more.

 Visit [the ZeroDev documentation](https://docs-v4.zerodev.app/create-wallets/integrations/turnkey) for more information.

+## Biconomy Smart Accounts

+Create a Biconomy Smart Account and add a Turnkey signer to manage your private key and authentication methods by using Turnkey's API.

+For detailed code snippets and an integration guide, refer to the [Biconomy documentation](https://docs.biconomy.io/Account/signers/turnkey).